Do you need general information about taxes in Norway and the municipal property tax in Bergen?

 If you live in Bergen and need more detailed advice you can contact the local tax assessment office (skattekontor).

 Municipal Property Tax in Bergen

 Bergen City Council has decided to extend the municipal property tax also to dwellings.
 In Bergen the municipal authorities uses the residential property values (capital basis) established by the Tax Administration as a basis for calculating the property tax.
-For 2015, values from 2013 will be used.

 The municipal tax collection office (Kemneren) collects this tax.